KazakosVas/System-programming/README.md

 2. A **multi-threaded server**, in which each thread plays the role of consumer or producer.
 Producer thread accepts requests over the network and places them in a "circular" buffer.
-Consumer threads wait for a request to be accepted and then forward the request to a backend system over the network and send the answer back to Client.
+Consumer threads wait for a request to be accepted and then forward the request to a backend system over the network and send the answer back to the Client.
 Also, the server does signal handling in a multi-threaded context.

 3. A multi-process backend system was created in the second task but it was updated to answer requests over the network.